bespoken/sdk/README.md

 The metrics can be easily reported on through a DataDog Dashboard.
 They also can be used to setup notifcations when certain conditions are triggered.

 Read more about configuring DataDog in our [walkthrough](./docs/datadog.md).

+### **SQLite and Metabase**
+SQLite allows for reporting and querying via SQL.
+It can be combinted with Metabase for easy exploration and visualization of the data.

+Read more about using these tools in our [walkthrough](./docs/SQLITE.md).

 ## **Additional Topics**
 * [Working With CloudWatch](./docs/cloudwatch.md)